CBICA/DeepMRSeg/README.md

 -   If you prefer conda, you may install it from [here](https://www.anaconda.com/products/individual)

 ## Installation Instructions
+To setup your GPU for use with tensorflow, please follow the tensorflow guide for [GPU support](https://www.tensorflow.org/install/gpu).
+Alternatively, you can also use a tensorflow [Docker container](https://www.tensorflow.org/install/docker).

 ### 1) Direct installation at default location
 ```